 The fungus is found as a mold in the soil or at room temperatures.
-Particularly, it can usually be found in organic moist debris, enriched with bird droppings (in particular, those of pigeons), rotting in the shade.
+Particularly, organic moist debris, such as soil rotting in the shade and enriched with bird droppings (especially those of pigeons) is rich in the fungus.

 In tissues or at body temperatures, the fungus exists as a yeast.

 In the USA, blastomycosis usually occurs in the Great Lakes region, along the eastern seaboard, and the Mississippi, Ohio, and Missouri River valleys.

 People and dogs can be infected by blastomycosis but dogs are considerably more prone to the disease.

 Canine blastomycosis occurs when a dog inhales infected spores.

 All dogs may contract blastomycosis but certain populations are at greater risk.
 For example, for reasons unknown, male dogs are more prone to blastomycosis than females.